DITTO: Offline Imitation Learning with World Models: Introduction

-Imitation learning (IL) offers an alternative approach to policy learning which bypasses reward specification by directly mimicking the behavior of an expert demonstrator.
+Imitation learning (IL) is an approach to policy learning which bypasses reward specification by directly mimicking the behavior of an expert demonstrator.
 The simplest kind of IL, behavior cloning (BC), trains an agent to predict an expert's actions from observations, then acts on these predictions at test time.
-This approach fails to account for the sequential nature of decision problems, since decisions at the current step affect which states are seen later.
-The distribution of states seen at test time will differ from those seen during training unless the expert training data covers the entire state space, and the agent makes no mistakes.
+However, this approach fails to account for the sequential nature of decision problems, since decisions at the current step affect which states are seen later, breaking the IID assumption of standard supervised learning algorithms.
+The distribution of states seen at test time will differ from those seen during training unless the expert training data covers the entire state space, or the agent makes no mistakes.
 This distribution mismatch, or covariate shift, leads to a compounding error problem: initially small prediction errors lead to small changes in state distribution, which lead to larger errors, and eventual departure from the training distribution altogether \citep{ALVINN}.
 Intuitively, the agent has not learned how to act under its own induced distribution.
 This was formalized in the seminal work of \cite{Bagnell1}, who gave a tight regret bound on the difference in return achieved by expert and learner, which is quadratic in the episode length for BC.

 Follow-up work in \cite{Bagnell2} showed that a linear bound on regret can be achieved if the agent learns online in an interactive setting with the expert: Since the agent is trained \textit{under its own distribution} with expert corrections, there is no distribution mismatch at test-time.
-This works well when online learning is safe and expert supervision can be scaled, but is untenable in many real-world use-cases such as robotics, where online learning can be unsafe, time-consuming, or otherwise infeasible.
-On the one hand, we want to generate data on-policy to avoid covariate shift, but on the other hand, we may not be able to afford to learn online due to safety or other concerns.
+This works well when online learning is safe and expert supervision is possible, but is untenable in many real-world use-cases such as robotics, where online learning can be unsafe, time-consuming, or otherwise infeasible.
+This captures a major open challenge in imitation learning: on one hand, we want to generate data on-policy to avoid covariate shift, but on the other hand, we may not be able to learn online due to safety or other concerns.
+The algorithm we present, DITTO, solves this \emph{offline imitation learning} challenge in a way that scales to high-dimensional observations such as pixels.
+To the best of our knowledge, we are the first to solve these Atari benchmarks in the imitation learning setting where we train completely offline, from pixels alone, and consistently recover expert performance.